 The Court of Justice is situated in the busy Place de Verdun.
-A state owned property, this massive building was the site of the residence of the lords of Provence, then the Parliament of Provence and the Court of Auditors.
-The former palace was destroyed at the end of the 18th century and was rebuilt by architect Penchaud between 1825 and 1832.
+A state-owned property, this massive building was the site of the residence of the lords of Provence, then the Parliament of Provence and the Court of Auditors.
+The former palace was destroyed at the end of the 18th century and architect Penchaud rebuilt it between 1825 and 1832.

 Today it houses the Court of Appeal of Aix-en-Provence.

-Located at number 2 on Place des Prêcheurs and at the corner of rue Thiers, stands the recently restored private mansion of Agut.
+At number 2 on Place des Prêcheurs and at the corner of rue Thiers stands the recently restored private mansion of Agut (1676).

-The fine door made of walnut was installed in 1676.
-It is flanked by two atlantes who support the balcony.
+The fine door made of walnut trees dates back to 1676.
+Two atlantes flanked the doorway, hence supporting the balcony.

-The mansion was built in 1676 by Pierre d’Agut, counsellor to the Parliament and is a remarkable example of Baroque architecture in Aix.
+The mansion’s owner was Pierre d’Agut, counsellor to the Parliament and is a remarkable example of Baroque architecture in Aix.
 A statuette of the Virgin is visible at the corner of the building leading into an oratory.

 Place des Prêcheurs

-In the 15th century, the Place des Prêcheurs was built by King René and became a fashionable centre of the town before the creation of Cours Mirabeau.
+In the 15th century, King René commissioned the Place des Prêcheurs.
+The square became a fashionable centre of the town before the creation of Cours Mirabeau.

-It was on this square that an effigy of Sade was hanged in protest.
+It was on this square that the crowd hanged an effigy of Sade in protest.